Crane1195/DIYB0XX/code/README.md

          you will jump

- *    To tell if you are using the Ultimate mode in Melee,
+ *    To tell if you are using the correct mode in Melee,

     Press mod1, down, and B